 - Click the minus (-) icon to remove login items of specific applications.

-How to disable user login items on macOS Ventura:
+How to disable login items on macOS Monterey (or earlier versions):

 applies to : macOS

 How to disable Mac startup apps from the Dock

 If you want to disable programs (login items) for specific apps that are open on your Mac, you can do it right from the Dock menu.
 Here is how:

 - View the Dock panel on your screen and find the app that automatically launches ant Mac login.

 - Right-click on app icon and hover Options in the drop menu.

 - Once this option is un-ticked, the app will not start at Mac login.
 Repeat the same steps if you wish to enable startup program on Mac.